ka80/go/README.md

 # go

-Everbody needs a repo of simple Go functions.
+Everbody needs a repo of simple Go packages.
 This one is mine.